 Are you thinking about a trip to Chiang Rai?
 Trying to find out what to see in Chiang Rai ?
-Thailand’s most northerly province.
-Chiang Rai has been mainly marketed alongside the Golden Triangle, and you’ll see the famous ‘Chiang Mai to Chiang Rai Golden + Triangle Day Tours’ advertised just about everywhere, however there is so much more to explore in the beautiful province of Chiang Rai than this !
+Thailand’s most northerly province, has been primarily marketed alongside the Golden Triangle, and you’ll see the famous ‘Chiang Mai to Chiang Rai Golden + Triangle Day Tours’ advertised just about everywhere, however there is so much more to explore in the beautiful province of Chiang Rai than this !
 Most of the travelers we speak to, who have done this trip, say it was a huge disappointment – That it was nothing more than a very commercial tour, with a lot of driving and not much to see.

 What to see in Chiang Rai?
 Well, there’s more than 1 Day’s worth.
 The distance from Chiang Mai to the Golden Triangle, is approximately 198 Km, and it takes around 3 hours of straight driving on a major highway road to reach there.
 So you can see, travelling to Chiang Rai in one day, means you’ll spend the whole day driving, with not time for sightseeing.
 This blog post sums up a 1 Day Chiang Rai + Golden Triangle day tour pretty well!

 Most of the Chiang Rai and Golden Triangle tours, will stop at the same tourist highlights, such as the;

 And although Chiang Rai city is the capital of the province, you could easily skip this, as it’s a pretty unremarkable industrial Thai city, besides which, there are other more noteworthy places to spend your time at.